 This report corresponds to the period from October 1, 2016 to October 31, 2016.
-This month we see a decrease of 14% in attack activity from prior month and approximately a 48% drop in critical attacks over the prior month.
-Most of the attacks are short in duration (less than a minute), this month there are no attacks of more than one hour.
+This month we see an increase of 20% in attack activity from prior month and a massive 300% jump in critical attacks over the prior month.
+Most of the attacks are short in duration (less than a minute), this month there are no attacks of more than ten minutes.

-Most are targeting multiple ports followed by port 5060 attacks.
+Most are targeting multiple ports followed by port 23 (telnet), port 3128 (web-proxy servers), and port 3389 (rdp), these ports account for over 75% of total attack volume.
 Which is consistent with the previous month.
-Slightly more than 10% of the attacks this month are coming from GLESEC's tracked "known threat sources" which is a decline over previous months.
+Slightly less than 50% of the attacks this month are coming from GLESEC's tracked "known threat sources" which is a consistent with last month.

-Most of the attacks this month are from the United States, Panama, Netherlands, Germany, China, United Kingdom, Canada, Venezuela, France, Russian Federation The US continues to account for the bulk of the attacks on your site, originating approx.59% of total attacks this month, while Panama accounted for 23%.
+Most of the attacks this month are from the United States, China, Netherlands, United Kingdom, Russian Federation, Republic of Korea, Japan, Ukraine, Iceland and Vietnam The US continues to account for the bulk of the attacks on your site, originating approx. 45% of total attacks this month.
+Last month the US accounted for 55% of the attacks.
+The amount of attacks originating in China has doubled over the previous month, but still only comprises a little over 10%.